vineelko/patina/docs/src/introduction.md

 replacement for cargo commands.
 Instead of running `cargo build`, you would now run `cargo make build`.
 Many other commands exist, and will exist on a per-repository basis.

-### Cargo Tarpaulin
+### Cargo LLVM-Cov

-[cargo-tarpaulin](https://github.com/xd009642/tarpaulin) is our tool for generating code coverage results.
-Our requirement is that any crate being developed must have at least 80% code coverage, so developers will want to use `tarpaulin` to calculate code coverage.
+[cargo-llvm-cov](https://github.com/taiki-e/cargo-llvm-cov) is our tool for generating code coverage results.
+Our requirement is that any crate being developed must have at least 80% code coverage, so developers will want to use `cargo llvm-cov` to calculate code coverage.
 In an existing repository, a developer will use `cargo make coverage` to generate coverage results and a line-coverage HTML report.